AsifRashid01/CSC-322-Project/README.md

 # CSC-322-Project

-Hardcoded accounts one can use for testing (username: password):
+Hardcoded accounts one can use for logging in and testing (username: password):

 SU: "s": "s"